Child and Family Developmental Services

 What if I don’t live in Anchorage?

-There are two options for families residing outside of Anchorage, and your provider will provide an appropriate recommendation.
+There are two options for families residing outside of Anchorage, and your provider will give an appropriate recommendation.

-• Telemedicine – the customer-owner and guardian will attend visits at your local health clinic, and your provider will connect with you over teleconference.
+• Telemedicine – the customer-owner and guardian will attend visits at their local health clinic and connect with a provider over teleconference.

-How are school district speech therapy services any different from these services?
+How are school district speech therapy services different from these services?

-How can we get the most out of speech therapy?
+How can we get the most out of therapy?

-Family support is critical to a successful wellness plan.
-Your provider will provide activities and strategies to practice at home that will help the child practice skills and learned in therapy.
-Guardians are encouraged to attend each session with the child to learn tactics for use at home that reinforces the child’s wellness plan.
+Family support is critical to a successful treatment plan.
+Your provider will suggest activities and strategies to practice at home that will reinforce skills learned in therapy.
+Guardians are encouraged to attend each session with the child to learn tactics for use at home.
 Encourage your child to keep working, even when it gets frustrating.

 Physical therapy (PT) helps enhance or enable the mobility of the customer-owner.
 This includes mobility function in school, at home, or while participating in sports.